Install a High-Quality Terrace Yourself | info and prices

 486 kg

-Amount of screed required from prepared bags
+Quantity of screed required from ready-mixed bags

 (Add yourself: 41 l water)